-The flu strikes many people each year, and one of the best ways to prevent the flu is getting vaccinated.
+The flu impacts many people each year.
+One of the best ways to prevent the flu is by getting vaccinated.
 The Centers for Disease Control and Prevention (CDC) recommends that all people older than six months get vaccinated against influenza.
 Two types of vaccines exist.
 One type is the flu shot vaccine and the other type is the nasal spray flu vaccine called FluMist.

-The traditional flu shot is made with an inactivated or killed virus, which stimulates the body’s immune system to fight off the flu bug.
+The traditional flu shot is made with an inactivated or killed virus, which stimulates the body’s immune system to fight off the flu.

 The FluMist vaccine, on the other hand, is made with a modified live virus.
 The body builds up immunity as the virus reproduces in the nasal passages.